dimitri-nicolo/calico/networking/dual-tor.md

 #### Dual plane connectivity, aka "dual ToR"

-Large on-prem Kubernetes clusters, split across multiple server racks, can use two or more independent planes of connectivity between all the racks,
+Large on-prem Kubernetes clusters, split across multiple server racks, can use two or more independent planes of connectivity between all the racks.
+The advantages are:

--  so that the cluster can still function if there is a single break in connectivity somewhere;
+-  The cluster can still function, even if there is a single break in connectivity somewhere.

--  and so that the cluster can load balance across the bandwidth of *both* planes, when both planes are available.
+-  The cluster can load balance across the bandwidth of *both* planes, when both planes are available.

 The redundant approach can be applied within each rack as well, such that each node has two or more independent connections to those connectivity planes.
-Typically each rack has two top-of-rack routers ("ToRs") and each node has two fabric-facing interfaces, each of which connects over a separate link or Ethernet to one of the ToRs for the rack.
+Typically, each rack has two top-of-rack routers ("ToRs") and each node has two fabric-facing interfaces, each of which connects over a separate link or Ethernet to one of the ToRs for the rack.

 Here's an example of how a dual plane setup might look, with just two racks and two nodes in each rack.
-For simplicity we've shown the connections *between* racks as single links;
-in reality that would be more complex, but still following the overall dual plane paradigm.
+For simplicity, we've shown the connections *between* racks as single links; in reality that would be more complex, but still following the overall dual plane paradigm.

 ![dual-tor]({{site.baseurl}}/images/dual-tor.png)